jmps967/Statistics/HypothesisTesting/t-Test/t-test(31.3.2020).md

 1st requires the calculation of the sum of the squared differences between the samples: d1 = sum (X1[i] - X2[i])^2 for i in n
-Also requires the sum of the (non squared) difference betwwen the samples: d2 = sum (X1[i] - X2[i]) for i in n
+Also requires the sum of the (non squared) difference between the samples: d2 = sum (X1[i] - X2[i]) for i in n
-Now we can calcuate sd as:
+Now we can calculate sd as:
 sd = sqrt((d1 - (d2**2 / n)) / (n - 1))

 # Let's jump into case study